 In 2009 he moved to Northampton to be with his now wife, stepping away from touring in order to move full time into the classroom as a teacher.
 He gained qualified teacher status and taught at a number of schools while producing studio releases in order to keep his musical skills up, under his own name and as industrial metal project Player Versus X?.
 In 2015 he rebooted as Kerry JK with the album Songs From The Age of Human Error, followed up with the 3-track single I Am, which was released to coincide with Trans Visibility Day, and Sunlight In The Heart Of The Machine, both of which developed into his 2018 album Human:Beautiful.
 Side projects at this time included the acapella vocal looping project Unangelic Voices and the experimental trans jazz vocal persona Jenni Bluish, which led to 2016’s No Fury EP and collaboration with the National Theatre of Scotland’s Adam World’s Choir, culminating in his curating and producing the trans and non-binary compilation album Songs Of A New Gender Nation, released in 2017.
 Kerry also spoke and performed by video link at NTS’s Beyond the Binary symposium.

 In 2018 Kerry released and promoted the album Human:Beautiful, the climatic track for which was played by Tom Robinson on BBC 6 Music and described by him as “an anthem for trans and non-binary people everywhere”.
-Kerry went on to join the moderating team on Tom’s site Fresh On The Net and released the single Animals In The Zoo under the electronic side project Ga’louche, which also gained airplay on BBC 6 Music.
-On the 2nd August he made his return to the live stage with a successful performance at London’s Ivy House.
+Kerry went on to join the moderating team on Tom’s site Fresh On The Net .

-Kerry now divides his time between his own musical projects, MABNO blog, Fresh On The Net and lecturing on contemporary music and musicianship at the Echo Factory in Leicester.
+Kerry now divides his time between his own musical projects, MABNO blog, Fresh On The Net and teachning and lecturing on musicianship, singing and production.